pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 ### Create an SQL database resource

-AKS deployments require you to install in an SQL database.
+AKS deployments require you to install Pega Platform software into an SQL database.
 Create an SQL database in which to install Pega Platform.
 When you are finished, you will need to obtain the database name and the server which you are creating in this procedure so you can customize your “pega” Helm chart with this information.

 1. In a browser, login to Microsoft Azure Portal (https://portal.azure.com/) with your credentials.